 \subsubsection{Evaluation of the Encoding Directions: Influence}

-In the context of this evaluation, we relate concept influence to the sensitivity of the network with respect to that concept when making class predictions.
-We assess the ability of our method to identify influential concepts to model predictions using RCAV \cite{RCAV}.
-As we already mentioned in Section \ref{sec:background-rcav}, RCAV originally used CAVs to accomplish this.
-Here we follow the proposition of \cite{PCAV} and use the learned encoding directions in their place.
-For sensitivity scores, we spatially replicate the learned encoding directions across all spatial locations in the image representation.
-Direction significance is tested with RCAV's label permutation test to generate random directions, with the significance threshold set to $0.05$ and Bonferroni correction.
-For RCAV's hyper-parameter $\alpha$ we use $\alpha=5.0$, as originally suggested.
+We use RCAV \cite{RCAV} to assess the ability of our method to identify concepts influential to model predictions and relate concept influence to the network's concept sensitivity.
 In the ablation studies, two metrics summarize the results: Significant Direction Count (SDC) and Significant Class-Direction Pairs (SCDP).
 SDC represents the number of signal vectors that significantly influence at least one model class, while SCDP tallies class-direction pairs where the signal vectors significantly affect the class.
-In those metrics significance is measured by taking into account the influence of random directions on the network predictions as it was already discussed in Section \ref{sec:background-rcav}.
-In studies without $\loss^{cur}$, we report influence metrics for signal vectors that were estimated \textbf{post learning the directions} with the subsample strategy discussed in Section \ref{sec:signal-vectors}.
-Let also $S_{C,i,k}$ denote the sensitivity of the model to concept $i$ when predicting class $k$ (as measured by RCAV and scaled in the range $[-1.0,1.0]$).
-When comparing against the unsupervised state-of-the-art, we use the following influence metric $\SI$ which is defined as:
+Let $S_{C,i,k}$ denote the sensitivity of the model to concept $i$ when predicting class $k$.
+When comparing against unsupervised baselines, we use the following influence metric $\SI$ which is defined as:

-i.e. the average sensitivity of the model across all concepts and classes.
+i.e., the average sensitivity of the model across all concepts and classes.